sflyranger/safe-model-integration/README.md

 <img width="895" alt="image" src="https://github.com/user-attachments/assets/c364dd79-2cb9-45c2-b6eb-c944e86f8592">

 I've written this article for my own use and security as well as for those who are also finetuning LLMs from Hugging Face.
-Generally I just use command f and search through the py files that will be executed during training but the info on autoscanning tools is just as effective if you are using them regularly in your workflows.
+Generally I just use command f and search through the .py files that will be executed during training but the info on autoscanning tools is just as effective if you are using them regularly in your workflows.
 Happy Training!